elizabethdaly/numpy-random/README.md

 ### Example 5 <a name="#Eg5_sec3"></a>

 ## The use of seeds in generating pseudorandom numbers <a name="section4"></a>
-Pseudorandom numbers (as opposed to *random* numbers) are generated in the computer by algorithms, the bahviour of which can be predicted depending on the seed of the random number generator.
-The numpy.random random number generation seed van be changed thtough use of numpy.random.seed.
+Pseudorandom numbers (as opposed to *random* numbers) are generated in the computer by algorithms, the behviour of which can be predicted depending on the seed of the random number generator.
+The numpy.random random number generation seed can be changed through use of numpy.random.seed.

 ## Conclusion <a name="conclusion"></a>